-It is a good idea to get your accountant, business adviser or customs broker to go through your calculations to make sure you’ve included all the costs you’re likely to incur.
+It's a good idea to get your accountant, business adviser or customs broker to go through your calculations to make sure you’ve accounted for all the costs you’re likely to incur.

 It’s important to make sure you can afford to finance the cost of importing.
 Importing is cash intensive for two reasons.
-The first is that given the high shipping or transport costs, it is more cost effective to place larger orders less often than smaller orders more often – so import orders are often large, and therefore expensive.
+The first is that given the high shipping or transport costs, it's more cost effective to place a few larger orders rather than a number of smaller orders – so import orders are often large, and therefore expensive.

-You’ll need to take care to source reputable suppliers, and only place orders on terms that give you cover against non-delivery and include penalties for late delivery or for goods that are not up to standard.
-It also pays to source alternative suppliers so that you have a back-up should you require it.
+You’ll need to take care to find reputable suppliers, and only place orders on terms that give you cover against non-delivery and include penalties for late delivery or for goods that are not up to standard.
+It also pays to have alternative suppliers so you have a back-up if you need it.

 There are a few ways you can deal with this:

 The cheapest supplier is not necessarily the best supplier to deal with for imports.
-It is more important to find a reputable supplier.
-You want to source a supplier who you’re reasonably sure:
+It's more important to find a reputable supplier.
+You want to find a supplier who you’re reasonably sure:

 Ask to see a list of customers that your potential supplier supplies and contact them for references.
 Do a credit check on the company, and if you can, spend the money to physically visit them and inspect their premises, plant, and the quality of their output.
 If you’re not able to arrange a site visit, at least insist on samples before placing your order.

 Dealing with suppliers in a foreign country often involves a steep learning curve.
-You might be dealing with people who do not speak the same language as you, and you will almost certainly be transacting with people with a different culture and set of values from yours.
-The potential for misunderstanding and miscommunication is much larger than when dealing with local suppliers.
+You might be dealing with people who don't speak the same language as you, and whose culture and values differ from yours.
+The potential for misunderstanding and miscommunication is much greater than when dealing with local suppliers.

-Find out all you can about doing business in the country from which you plan to import.
+Find out all you can about doing business in the country you plan to import from.
 Your industry association or local Chamber of Commerce might be able to give you some pointers, but the best way to find out all the ins and outs is to talk to people who are currently importing from, or exporting to, the country concerned.
-The NZTE (external link) has useful country information for exporters, some of which will also be of interest to people importing goods from those countries.
+New Zealand Trade and Enterprise has useful country information for exporters, some of which will also be of interest to people importing goods from those countries.

-Before you sign an import order, you’ll need to understand trading terms used by importers and exporters, and you’ll need to be sure that both parties are using commonly accepted understandings of these terms.
+Before you sign an import order, you’ll need to understand trading terms used by importers and exporters, and you’ll need to be sure that both parties have the same understanding of these terms.

 To get to grips with terms like EX (ex works or ex factory, warehouse, or plantation), FAS (Free Alongside Ship), and FOB (Free on Board) is not as difficult as it might first seem.
 The International Chamber of Commerce has developed standardised rules for the interpretation of trade terms called Incoterms.
-Incoterms 2000 is currently used, but a revised edition, Incoterms 2010, will come into effect from the beginning of January 2011.
+Incoterms 2010 is currently used, but a revised edition, Incoterms 2020, is expected to come into effect in 2020.
 Your bank’s international trade department, a freight forwarding agent, or your local Chamber of Commerce should be able to help you with this.

 There are a number of customs requirements that you need to be aware of if you plan to start importing.
-It is an offence to make an erroneous customs entry or declaration and it is recommended that you have a freight forwarder or customs broker assist you with this paperwork.
+It's a good idea to have a freight forwarder or customs broker help you with your customs entry of declaration paperwork.
 Assistance is available from the New Zealand Customs Service for first-time commercial importers, but all importers are expected to handle their own paperwork, or use a professional service provider for subsequent imports.

-If you want to handle this yourself, you can find out about training offered by the Custom Brokers and Freight Forwarders Federation (external link) .
+If you want to handle this yourself, the Custom Brokers and Freight Forwarders Federation offers training.